On this page

 The estate will be redeveloped over the next 15-20 years to better support residents with modern housing, and well-designed community spaces and facilities.

 The Dunlop Avenue site will be the first to be redeveloped ahead of the planning for the rest of the Ascot Vale Estate.
-The planning permit application has been lodged with Council and the community will soon be invited to have their say on the redevelopment.
 Read more about the Dunlop Avenue project.

 Working with the community to create a shared vision is the first step in the redevelopment of the wider Ascot Vale Estate.
 The shared vision will describe the community you want to live in and will inform the future masterplan for the Ascot Vale Estate.